sryuu/SVHN-json-format-to-yolo-format/README.md

 # SVHN-json-format-to-yolo-format

-this python program is use for SVHN dataset which is writen by JSON format to convert to YOLO format
+this python program is use for onvert SVHN dataset which is writen by JSON format to YOLO format